Why did you decide to become an Midwife?

 Do you provide Monitirce Care, what is that exactly?

 When I set out to focus on my midwifery practice I missed supporting women in the hospital.
-Not everyone wants to or can have a home birth and I love to bring those two worlds together.
+Not everyone wants to or can have a home birth for various reasons.
+I love to bring those two worlds together.
+More and more doctor are telling their patients to stay home as long as possible.
 A monitrice is a unique combination of a doula and a midwife.
-They provide all the same physical and emotional support of a doula but can also help monitor mother and baby while laboring at home.
-A monitrice can monitor baby’s heart rate, monitor the mothers vitals and even check cervical dilation if requested.
+They provide all the same physical and emotional support of a doula but can also help monitor mother and baby safely while laboring at home.
+A monitrice can monitor baby’s heart rate, take the mothers vitals and even check cervical dilation if requested.
 You even have the option of laboring in a birth tub before going into the hospital.
 A monitrice will accompany you to the hospital and continue to provide emotional and physical support as a doula.
 This may be the perfect option for families who still wish to birth in a hospital but like the idea of extra support and laboring at home.
 My clients are thrilled to have this unique specialty available to them when a home birth just isn’t in the cards.

 What training do you have?

 I have been a Licensed Midwife, licensed by the Medical Board of California since 2012.
 I received my degree in Holistic Midwifery from the Nizhoni Institute of Midwifery.
 This includes training in baby care, breastfeeding, herbs, homeopathy, and other holistic modalities.
 I am a DONA certified doula, and a Certified Educator of Infant Massage, certified by the International Association of Infant Massage.
 Over the years I have worked as a birth assistant at a local birth center and apprenticed with local midwives doing homebirths.
 I have attended hundreds of births and have experience at home, in the hospital and at birth centers.
 My Basic Life Support (BLS) for healthcare providers and Neonatal Resuscitation is always kept up to date.
 I am committed to my continuing education, attending classes, workshops and conferences that help keep me up to date on the latest research in the field.